BernardDev/Synthesizer-API/README.md

 > [AUTHENTIFICATION & PASSWORD HASHING](https://github.com/BernardDev/Synthesizer-API/tree/development/server/app.js) <br>

 To be able to control the flow of user suggested synthesizers I implemented a admin login-system with JWT token.
-Although this was not my first encounter with this, it was the first time that I implemented it inside of my [model](https://github.com/BernardDev/Synthesizer-API/tree/development/server/models/admin.js) and validated expiration of the token.
-Hashing/comparing of the user's password is also done in the model directly.
+Although this was not my first encounter with this, it was the first time that I implemented it inside of my [model](https://github.com/BernardDev/Synthesizer-API/tree/development/server/models/admin.js) and validated the expiration of the token.
+Hashing/comparing of the user's password was another thing that was done, also inside the model directly.

 <br>